Email: firstname.lastname@example.org | Tel: 0208 270 4242

-Extra-Curricular Clubs: Homework club is run every day after school from 15:15 – 16:15.
-Homework club is a place where students are able to access help with their home studies.
-Homework club is run by two Teaching Assistants and monitored by the SENCo.
-Lunch club is set in the CADD room, where students who may find it challenging being in a busy and noisy environment during lunch can come and find a sanctuary among friends.
-Lunch club is run by the SENCo and it provides students with opportunity to discuss any issue that may have emerged throughout the day.
+Homework club is run every day after school from 15:15 – 16:15.
+Homework club is a place where students are able to access support with their home studies.
+Homework club is run by a Teaching Assistant and monitored by the SENCo.
+Lunch club is set in the CADD room, where students who may find it challenging being in a busy and noisy environment during lunch can come and find sanctuary among friends.
+Lunch club is run by the SENCo and it provides students with the opportunity to discuss any issue that may have emerged throughout the day with the SENCo.

 KS2 – KS3

 When offers of places have been made, primary schools are requested to send the SENCo the names and details of all students with SEN and Disability.
 This helps with early identification of a particular need or difficulty, prior to admission in September.
 The SENCo (Mrs D. Assan) or Deputy SENCo (Miss M. Murawski) may also be invited to attend transfer reviews for students with Education Health and Care Plans or who are on SEN Support, in the Summer term prior to the student’s admission.
 This meeting is used to strategically plan and prepare for the student’s admission, and facilitates a smooth transition from Key Stage 2 into Key Stage 3.